 Hypothesis testing

 Describe how the return on investment was calculated and whether the strategy is the most cost effective

+For assistance selecting data analysis methods see the Guidance Training Manual.

+Pilot Testing & Evaluation Changes

+Describe if this evaluation served as a pilot test or if previous pilot testing had been conducted.
+If this evaluation served as a pilot test, discuss the recommended changes to improve the evaluation based on the pilot testing results.
+If previous pilot testing had been conducted, discuss how the results of the pilot testing impacted this evaluation and what changes were made.

 Results & Discussion

-This section provides a summary of the results and discuss regarding what the results mean.
+This section provides a summary of the results and discussion regarding what the results mean.

 Summary of Results